 4) Make sure your counsellor is properly qualified and a member of a relevant professional organisation.

 Why Choose Geoff?

 I have both Bachelor and Master of Social Work(Family Therapy) degrees, majoring in Family Therapy.

-I am an Accreddited Member of the Australian Association of Social Workers, an Accredited Mental Health Social Worker, and a Clinical Member of the Queensland Association for Family Therapy.
+I am an Accredited Member of the Australian Association of Social Workers and an Accredited Mental Health Social Worker.

 I still get a kick from seeing couples leaving my office hand in hand as they walk to the car.